 What is ADHD

-- Undiagnosed ADHD as children,
+- Undiagnosed ADHD as children

-- Environmental factors, such as chronic stress or trauma,
+- Environmental factors, such as chronic stress or trauma

-- Some medical conditions or medications.
+- A few medical conditions or medications.

-- Difficulty focusing on tasks or activities that require sustained attention, such as reading a book or paying bills
+- Difficulty focusing on tasks or activities that require sustained attention, such as reading a book or paying bills.

-- Being forgetful or absent-minded, such as forgetting appointments or losing track of personal items
+- Being forgetful or absent-minded, such as forgetting appointments or losing track of personal items.

 Hyperactivity and impulsivity symptoms may include:

-- Restlessness, such as difficulty sitting still or constantly fidgeting
+- Restlessness, such as difficulty sitting still or constantly fidgeting.

-- Impulsivity, such as acting without thinking about the consequences or interrupting others
+- Impulsivity, such as acting without thinking about the consequences or interrupting others.

-- Difficulty engaging in quiet activities or leisure activities, such as watching a movie or reading a book
+- Difficulty engaging in quiet activities or leisure activities, such as watching a movie or reading a book.

-- Talking excessively or interrupting others during conversations
+- Talking excessively or interrupting others during conversations.

 Additionally, some adults with ADHD may also experience emotional dysregulation, such as frequent mood swings or difficulty managing anger.